canoafurada2021/register_form/README.md

-# Tela de Login
+# Login application
-Tela de Login feita apenas com html e css para fins de aprendizado das ferramentas
+This project is a login screen made with html and css